A Microlocal Approach to Renormalization in Stochastic PDEs: Introduction

+where $\Phi$ has been defined in \eqref{e:Phi}.
+This expression is in general only formal since $Q=G\circ G$ is ill-defined on the diagonal $\mathrm{Diag}_2$.

-where $\tau_i^{(k)}$, $i=1,2$ indicate the $k$-th functional derivatives, while $Q=G\circ G$ -- see Section \ref{Sec: Basic definitions} and Section \ref{Sec: construction of AcdotQ} for the definitions.
-One can realize that Equation \eqref{Eq: formal delta-product} is a priori ill-defined since the involved functional-valued distribution $t_k$ are well-defined only as distributions on $M^{2k+2}$ up to the total diagonal $\mathrm{Diag}_{2k+2}$ of $M^{2k+2}$, that is, $t_k(\cdot\,;\varphi)\in\mathcal{D}'(M^{2k+2}\setminus\mathrm{Diag}_{2k+2})$.
-Yet, adapting to the case in hand techniques from microlocal analysis similarly to the case of relativistic quantum field theory \cite{Brunetti-Fredenhagen-00}, one can prove that, under mild hypotheses on the underlying operator $L$, it is possible extend $t_k$ to a distribution $\hat{t}_k\in\mathcal{D}^\prime(M^{2k+2})$.
+One can realize that Equation \eqref{Eq: formal delta-product} is a priori ill-defined since the involved functional-valued distributions $t_k$ are well-defined only as distributions on $M^{2k+2}$ up to the total diagonal $\mathrm{Diag}_{2k+2}$ of $M^{2k+2}$, that is, $t_k(\cdot\,;\varphi)\in\mathcal{D}'(M^{2k+2}\setminus\mathrm{Diag}_{2k+2})$.
+Yet, adapting to the case in hand techniques from microlocal analysis similarly to the case of relativistic quantum field theory \cite{Brunetti-Fredenhagen-00}, one can prove that, under mild hypotheses on the underlying operator $E$, it is possible extend $t_k$ to a distribution $\hat{t}_k\in\mathcal{D}^\prime(M^{2k+2})$.
 Such extension procedure, when existent, might not be unique, but the ambiguities in the procedure are classified.
-In other words we can give a mathematical precise meaning to Equation \eqref{Eq: formal delta-product}.
+In other words we can give a mathematically precise meaning to Equation \eqref{Eq: formal delta-product}.
 This is the first main result of our work, namely \begin{enumerate} \item we prove existence of the algebra $\mathcal{A}_{\cdot_Q}$, {\it cf.} Theorem \ref{Thm: Gamma cdotQ existence} and Corollary \ref{Cor: construction of AcdotQ}, \item we classify and characterize the (renormalization) freedom in constructing $\mathcal{A}_{\cdot_Q}$, {\it cf.} Theorem \ref{Thm: GammacdotQ uniqueness}. \end{enumerate}

 \begin{remark} The algebra $\mathcal{A}_{\cdot Q}$ encompasses at the algebraic level the fundamental structures encoded by the white noise.
 As a matter of fact the expectation value of the random field $\mathbb{E}(\widehat{\varphi}^2(x))$ as per Equation \eqref{Eq: expectation value intro} corresponds to evaluating at the configuration $\varphi=0$ the product of two generators $\Phi$ of $\mathcal{A}_{\cdot Q}$, that is, for all $f\in\mathcal{D}(M)$